rytsikau/ee.3dList/README.md

 ## Installation

-This software doesn't require installation, simply run the executable file.
+This software doesn't require installation, simply run the executable file

 ## Written with